Barry Cooper (activist): Activism

+The sting operation also helped to free Yolanda Madden, a mother of two sentenced to 8 years in prison for drug possession, which she alleged was planted by a police informant.
+Federal Judge Robert Junnell of the Western District of Texas vacated Madden's original sentence in December 2009.
+In July 2010, Junnell accepted Madden's plea of guilty to her original charge of Possession of Methamphetamine and sentenced her to time served and 3 years of supervised release.

 These activities quickly drew the ire of Williamson County police, who raided his home on March 3, 2010, and charged him with two counts of misdemeanor making a false report to a police officer.
 Other consequences included several arrests, Child Protective Services investigations of Cooper's custody of his son, and a visit by the Texas Rangers, over the Odessa charge, which was later dropped.
-Due to concerns about further harassment and threats, Cooper fled the U.S. with his family to Brazil in 2013.
-Cooper remains active in the anti-drug war movement via his website, which provides advice, video materials, and expert witness services to recreational drug users.
+Due to concerns about further harassment and threats, Cooper fled the U.S. with his family to Brazil in 2013, and later the Philippines.
+Cooper remains active in the anti-drug-war movement via his website, which provides advice, video materials, and expert witness services to recreational drug users.

+Never Get Busted!
+Docuseries

+In 2025, the first two episodes of Never Get Busted!, a five-part docuseries chronicling Cooper’s transformation from a decorated Texas Narcotics officer to an anti-drug-war activist, premiered at the Sundance Film Festival as part of the Episodic Pilot Showcase.

+The series, directed by David Anthony Ngo and Stephen McCallum, was written by David Ngo and Erin Williams-Weir, and produced by Projector Films in collaboration with Ventureland and Library Films.
+The docuseries explores Cooper’s career in law enforcement, his decision to turn against the Drug War, and his activism in exposing police corruption and wrongful arrests.

+In an interview with the Sundance Institute, showrunners Ngo and Williams-Weir described the project as an effort to shed light on police misconduct, wrongful arrests, and the flaws in the US government's war on drugs.

+The official release platform for the full series has yet to be announced.

 Political career

 Cooper ran as a Libertarian in the 2010 Texas Attorney General Race on a "pro-pot, pro-gun, pro-family platform."
 He later dropped out of the race after being repeatedly arrested.
 He had previously run as a Libertarian candidate for U.S. House of Representatives in Texas in 2008.
 He garnered 3% of the vote in that race.